YashSwami2735/sql-data-warehouse-project/README.md

-### 📊 Data Warehouse and Analytics Project
+# 📊 Data Warehouse and Analytics Project
-📌 Overview

-Welcome to the Data Warehouse and Analytics Project repository 🚀 This project demonstrates an end-to-end data warehousing and analytics solution, from building a structured data warehouse to generating actionable business insights.
+Welcome to the **Data Warehouse and Analytics Project** repository! 🚀

-Designed as a portfolio-ready project, it showcases industry best practices in data engineering, BI, and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

-### 🎯 Project Objectives
+---

+## 📘 Project Overview

+This project involves:

+1. **Data Architecture**: Designing a Modern Data Warehouse using **Medallion Architecture** — Bronze, Silver, and Gold layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

+- SQL Development
+- Data Architect
-## 1️⃣ Data Engineering (Data Warehouse)
+- Data Engineering
+- ETL Pipeline Developer
+- Data Modeling
+- Data Analytics

+---

+## 🛠️ Important Links & Tools

+Everything is for **Free!**

+- **Datasets**: Access to the project dataset (CSV files)
+- **SQL Server Express**: Lightweight server for hosting your SQL database
+- **SQL Server Management Studio (SSMS)**: GUI for managing and interacting with databases
+- **Git Repository**: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently
+- **DrawIO**: Design data architecture, models, flows, and diagrams
+- **Notion**: All-in-one tool for project management and organization
+- **Notion Project Steps**: Access to all project phases and tasks

+---

+## 🚀 Project Requirements

+### 🏗️ Building the Data Warehouse (Data Engineering)

+#### 🎯 Objective

-Develop a modern SQL Server–based data warehouse to consolidate sales data from multiple systems, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-## 2️⃣ Business Intelligence & Analytics
+#### 📋 Specifications

+- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries
+- **Scope**: Focus on the latest dataset only; historization of data is not required
+- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams

+---

+### 📈 BI: Analytics & Reporting (Data Analytics)

+#### 🎯 Objective

 Develop SQL-based analytics to deliver detailed insights into:

-Customer Behavior

-Product Performance

-Sales Trends

-These insights empower stakeholders with key business metrics to support strategic decision-making.

-## 🏗️ Project Requirements

-### 🔧 Building the Data Warehouse (Data Engineering)

-### Objective

-Create a centralized, analytics-ready data warehouse by integrating and cleansing data from multiple source systems.

-### Specifications

-- **Data Sources**

-Import data from two source systems:

-ERP system (CSV files)

-CRM system (CSV files)

-- **Data Quality**

-Cleanse data

-Resolve inconsistencies and data quality issues before analysis

-- **Data Integration**

-Combine ERP and CRM data into a single, user-friendly analytical data model

-Optimized for reporting and analytical queries

-- **Scope**

-Focus on the latest dataset only

-No historization or slowly changing dimensions required

-- **Documentation**

-Provide clear and structured documentation of:

-Data model

-Tables and relationships

-Designed for both business stakeholders and analytics teams

-### 📈 BI: Analytics & Reporting (Data Analytics)

-### Objective

-Use SQL to generate analytical insights that answer key business questions related to:

-- **How customers behave**

-- **Which products perform best**

-- **How sales trends evolve over time**

-## Outcome

-Clear KPIs and metrics

-Business-ready reports

-Actionable insights for decision-makers

-## 🛡️ License

-This project is licensed under the MIT License.
-You are free to use, modify, and share this project with proper attribution.

-## 👤 About Me

-Hi!
-I’m Yash Swami, a Data Analytics and Data Engineering enthusiast.
-I’m an Electrical Engineering graduate passionate about working with data and focused on:

-Building practical, real-world data solutions

-Turning raw data into clear, actionable insights
+- **Customer Behavior**
+- **Product Performance**
+- **Sales Trends**

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+For more details, refer to **docs/requirements.md**.

+---

+## 🏛️ Data Architecture

+The data architecture for this project follows **Medallion Architecture** with **Bronze**, **Silver**, and **Gold** layers:

+### 🔹 Sources
+- CRM
+- ERP
+- **Object Type**: CSV Files
+- **Interface**: Files in Folders

+---

+### 🥉 Bronze Layer
+- Stores raw data as-is from the source systems
+- **Object Type**: Tables
+- **Load**:
+  - Batch Processing
+  - Full Load
+  - Truncate & Insert
+- **Transformations**: None
+- **Data Model**: None (as-is)

+---

+### 🥈 Silver Layer
+- Cleaned and standardized data
+- **Object Type**: Tables
+- **Load**:
+  - Batch Processing
+  - Full Load
+  - Truncate & Insert
+- **Transformations**:
+  - Data Cleansing
+  - Data Standardization
+  - Data Normalization
+  - Derived Columns
+  - Data Enrichment
+- **Data Model**: None (as-is)

+---

+### 🥇 Gold Layer
+- Business-ready data
+- **Object Type**: Views
+- **Load**: No Load
+- **Transformations**:
+  - Data Integrations
+  - Aggregations
+  - Business Logic
+- **Data Model**:
+  - Star Schema
+  - Flat Table
+  - Aggregated Table

+---

+### 📊 Consume
+- BI & Reporting
+- Ad-hoc SQL Queries
+- Machine Learning

+---

+## 📁 Repository Structure

+]